 But with lots of options comes complexity.

-In this blog series, we attempt to tackle some of the key considerations you should consider when making workload placement decisions.
-This month, we’re talking with Derek DeHaan on key security considerations when deciding the best execution venue for your workloads.
+In this blog series, we attempt to tackle some of the key considerations when making workload placement decisions.
+This month, we’re talking with Derek DeHaan about multi-cloud security considerations when deciding the best execution venue for your workloads.